zikula/zikula-docs/Users Manual/5_6_Templating.rst

 Display with Template Engines
 ------------------------------

 In the previous section we returned text directly to the zikula api.
 That is great for learning, but it completely defeats the purpose of using a database and a CMS.
 The goal is to separate your data from the html code that displays that data.
 When done well, this allows the changing of the appearance of a site, its theme, without affecting the data that is displayed.
 This magic is accomplished using templates and views, which is a Zikula extension of template engines.
-Right now Zikula supports both Smarty and Symphony templates.
-Here I show how to use templates that use smarty extensions, but as I learn symphony I update the tutorial.
+Right now Zikula supports both Smarty and twig templates.
+Here I show how to use templates that use smarty extensions, but as I learn twig I update the tutorial.
 In this section we will begin to explore how to use templates to display your content.
 If you have not already, familiarize yourself with the Basic Module Structure_ before proceeding

 This is an extremely important step forward with web applications.
 It is similar to the idea of database reports that display data from a table or query.